crownstone/bluenet/README.md

 The copyrights (2014-2015) for the rest of the code belongs to the team of Distributed Organisms B.V. and are provided under an noncontagious open-source license:

-* Authors: Anne van Rossum, Dominik Egger, Bart van Vliet
+* Authors: Anne van Rossum, Dominik Egger, Bart van Vliet, Marc Hulscher, Peet van Tooren, Christian Haas
 * Date: 27 Jan.
 2014
 * License: LGPL v3+, Apache, or MIT, your choice
 * Almende B.V., http://www.almende.com and DoBots B.V., http://www.dobots.nl